technicalhat/drinktober-hugo/content/posts/2022/keeping-up-with-the-joneses.md

 video = ""

 +++
-An archaeological theme for the 6th of Drinktober as Indiana Stout delves back into the hidden mysteries of the past with to uncover the secrets of the Last Brewsade.
+An archaeological theme for the 6th of Drinktober as Indiana Stout delves back into the hidden mysteries of the past to uncover the secrets of the Last Brewsade.